FAQ

 Who is in charge of Queerlit?

-We are a project group led by the University of Gothenburg, with collaborators at Södertörn University and KvinnSam, among others.
-The project is funded by Riksbankens jubileumsfond.
-You can read more about us here
+The database is updated by KvinnSam.
+The project in which the database was created was led by the University of Gothenburg, with collaborators at Södertörn University and KvinnSam, among others.
+The project was funded by Riksbankens jubileumsfond.
+You can read more about the project here

 How long will the project last?